yardsale8/tenure-portfolio/content/criterion4/student_centered.md

 time-consuming, it has paid enormous dividends over the last five years.
-In particular, this approach has made moving to online teaching, both asynchronously in the summers and synchronously in response to COVID-19, much more manageable and I would encourage anyone to give it a try.
+In particular, this approach has made moving to online teaching, both asynchronously in the summers and synchronously in response to COVID-19, much more manageable, and I would encourage anyone to give it a try.